SkylineCommunications/dataminer-docs/connector-help/connector_help/Nevion Flashlink Frame.md

 ## Configuration

 The **Nevion Flashlink Frame** is an SNMP connector.
-The IP needs to be configured during creation of the element.When a new element is created, the DVE child elements will be created in the same view as the main element.
+The IP needs to be configured during creation of the element.
+When a new element is created, the DVE child elements will be created in the same view as the main element.

 ## Usage